CS1-Suny-New-Paltz/CS1-Handouts/readings/Module 19 - Graphics/graphics.md

 **CS1Frame**

-`public void add(Component c)` - adds any component (such as a CS1Image or JLabel) to the program's visible frame
+`public void add(Component c)` - adds any component (such as a CS1Image or CS1Label) to the program's visible frame

 `public void setVisible()` - call this after adding all the components to get the program to actually display